0xF3rs3h3n/HTB-Machines-WriteUp/EASY/Nibbles.md

 # Write Up - Nibbles

-**Disclaimer: This article is for educational purposes only, do not attempt to hack system without prior consent from the person you are hacking, and only use this information for ethical purposes.**
+**Disclaimer: This article is for educational purposes only, do not attempt to hack the system without prior consent from the person you are hacking, and only use this information for ethical purposes.**

 ## Basic Information
 ### URL